ecmwf/datacube-spec/readme.md

 * **Irregularity and Sparsity:**

   Datacubes may exhibit variability in the length of their axes.
-For instance, a sub-datacube filtered by date: 2023-01-10 might have a step axis extending to 240, whereas one filtered by date: 2023-01-11 might extend to 360.
-Additionally, these axes can be sparse, meaning they do not necessarily include every sequential index (e.g., 0, 2, 4, 6, ...
-240).
+For instance, a sub-datacube filtered by `date: 2023-01-10` might have a step axis extending to `240`, whereas one filtered by `date: 2023-01-11` might extend to `360`.
+Additionally, these axes can be sparse, meaning they do not necessarily include every sequential index (e.g., `0, 2, 4, 6, ...
+240`).

 * **Branching**

   The dimensionality of sub-datacubes can vary.
 Different sub-datacubes may exhibit different numbers of dimensions depending on their data context.
-For example, a sub-datacube under the stream: forecast category might include a step axis, while one under stream: analysis might not,
+For example, a sub-datacube under the `stream: forecast` category might include a step axis, while one under `stream: analysis` might not.

 ## Axis Properties